-Rory’s handout on Mahler’s separation-individuation theory is free to download here, and also available through our Handouts Vault.
+Rory’s handout on Mahler’s separation-individuation theory is free to download here.
 This topic has clear links with John Bowlby’s attachment theory, and there is a lecture on this (and another that draws on attachment theory in looking at grief and bereavement) in the Counselling Study Resource (CSR).

 When Clients Come to Therapy Reluctantly (starts at 21.30 mins)

 Is it possible to counsel someone who has been sent along by someone else?
 Ken and Rory use Carl Rogers’ seven stages of process to discuss this issue.
 Even if the counsellor offers the core conditions, the other conditions that are necessary (and sufficient) for therapeutic personality change would not be met if the client is unwilling to engage in therapy and personal growth.

 Rogers worked in Wisconsin with people who had schizophrenia; his observation following research with this group was that therapy will work with most people so long as they are motivated to change.
 Tony Merry, in his book Learning and Being in Person-Centred Counselling (PCCS Books, 2002), discusses the ethical problems when seeing a client who has not come to counselling voluntarily.

 There is also a lecture on Rogers’ seven stages of process in the CSR.